Puglia Road Trip Itinerary

 Part 2 ….

 For more itinerary ideas and travel tips join the Progressive Traveller tribe and receive news directly in your inbox.

 Italy has captured the hearts of travellers for centuries.
 It is a country that lures you back over and over again.
 A country rich in history, magnificent architecture, delicious food and charming locals.

-This Italy Travel series has been a pleasure to put together.
-I am confident that this Italy Travel Series will inspire you to visit Italy and help you to get lost in another country’s culture for awhile.
+This Italy Travel collection has been a pleasure to put together.
+I am confident that this Italy Travel collection will inspire you to visit Italy and help you to get lost in another country’s culture for a while.

 Discover the best of Italy right here, fall head of heels in love with all things Italian and let us help to enhance your stay in fabulous Italy.
 Ciao!